foolip/wpt-stats/README.md

 # web-platform-tests statistics

-Collection of scripts to collect stats on web-platform-tests and check that it's CI systems are working.
+Collection of scripts to collect stats on web-platform-tests and check that its CI systems are working.